How many scoville units are in takis

 It’s important to note that individual sensitivity to spice can vary.
 What one person may find extremely hot, another person may consider moderately spicy.
 It’s always a good idea to start with milder variations when trying new snacks like Takis and gradually progress to spicier options if desired.

-See also How many grams are in a tonne
+See also How many squares are exactly 4 greater than a prime

 Factors Affecting Spice Levels